adamcooke/florrick/README.md

   belongs_to :country

+  florrick do
     # Provide access to the following fields.
 All fields must return either a String,
     # Integer, Fixnum, Date or DateTime object.
-  string_interpolation :first_name, :last_name, :username, :full_name, :created_at
+    string :first_name, :last_name, :username, :full_name, :created_at

     # Provide access to the following belongs_to relationships.
 The models associated
-  # with these relationships must also specify their own string_interpolation definition
+    # with these relationships must also specify their own florrick definitions
     # as shown below.
-  string_interpolation_relationship :country
+    relationship :country

     # Provide access to a field with an alternative name (here we allow an underscore
     # to be provided for usernames).
-  string_interpolation(:user_name) { username }
+    string(:user_name) { username }
+  end

   # Return the user's full name.
 This method is included above and any instance methods
   # on the model can be included.
   def full_name
     "#{first_name} #{last_name}"
   end

 end

 class Country < ActiveRecord::Base
+  florrick do
-  string_interpolation :name, :tld, :currency end
+    string :name, :tld, :currency
+  end
+end
 ```